encode/django-vanilla-views/docs/api/model-views.md

 A page representing a list of objects.
 Optionally this may be present a paginated view onto the list.

-The `.object_list` attribute will be set on this view, and will typically be a queryset instance.
+The `object_list` attribute will be set on this view, and will typically be a queryset instance.

 #### allow_empty